We've been waiting for you!

 New Student Orientation (NSO) is a one-day program, covering important topics such as student life, academics and registration, and safety and well-being.
 During your NSO day, you will meet your new classmates; learn about your College; receive academic advisement from a faculty member or graduate student to register for your first semester courses; obtain your student ID card; and interact with the orientation staff.

-For students entering UD in the fall of 2014 who missed summer NSO, August NSO will take place on Thursday, August 21.
-For international undergraduates entering UD in the fall of 2014, International Student Orientation (ISO) will take place on Friday, August 22.
+For students entering UD in the spring of 2015, Winter NSO will take place on Friday, January 23.
+For international undergraduates entering UD in the spring of 2015, International Student Orientation (ISO) will take place on Friday, February 6.

 It is mandatory for every new student to attend NSO.
 If you have questions about the available NSO dates, please refer to the instructions on your NSO registration form in your My Blue Hen Home portal.
 In addition, refer to the New Student Checklist and Resources pages for information about how to prepare for your transition to UD.